mrhoomanwastaken/gvis/src/visualizers/shaders/README.md

   - Must comply with CC BY-NC-SA 3.0 license if used

 ## Usage

-The default configuration uses `custom_fragment_gpl.glsl` which is fully GPL-3.0 compatible.

 To use the example CC-licensed shader, users must:
 1. Understand the CC BY-NC-SA 3.0 license restrictions